Education & Future Outlook

 ColinsLaw.org is committed to educating the public about the dangers of drivers who repeatedly violate motor vehicle laws and the severe consequences of such behavior.
 We support innovation and implementation of proven traffic safety technology and we actively advocate for legislative change to enact tougher motor vehicle laws so that no other family need suffer the lifelong tragedy of losing a loved one on the roads of our state.

-Incredibly, according to our research, not a single "Habitual Offender" has been adjudicated under the state's Habitual Offender statute in over 10 years while hundreds have likely qualified.
-Within the last two months we have brought this fact directly to the states new Attorney General, Peter Neronha.
-He and his staff have begun to take action to fix this broken system by working directly with top officials at the DMV.
+Incredibly, according to our research, until 2022, not a single "Habitual Offender" had been adjudicated under the state's Habitual Offender statute in over 10 years while hundreds have likely qualified.
+As of June 2022, at our request, the state's new Attorney General, Peter Neronha and his staff, along with the Chief of adjudication at the DMV, have begun to take action to fix this broken system by working together to establish policies and methods to fix the problem.
 We hope to have a huge announcement on this progress soon.

 Here's a summary of our efforts and results to date:

 The most notable achievement was the passing of the Colin Foote Act, a RI law that requires driving retraining and community service for drivers who receive 4 or more moving violations within a period of 18 consecutive months.